WhoStoleMyBrain/hordesurivor/PLAN.md

 - [x] Add recipe validation (required keys, bounds checking, palette references) with clear error logging.
 - [x] Expand the generator with additional primitives (lines, arcs, layered masks) for more readable silhouettes.
 - [x] Map generated sprites to runtime components for player, enemies, and projectiles (items/UI TBD).
+- [x] Resolve sprites by `spriteId` at startup and log missing ids for quick validation.
 - [x] Add tests for recipe loading + deterministic generation (seeded output).
 - [x] Decide on runtime vs build-time export workflow and document in code comments or README.
   - Decision: runtime sprite generation is the default; optional export via